 In the Shared Folders Management Console, select All the ClickView Shares in the left sidebar, then right-click select Stop Sharing.

-One the previous tep is done open the ClickView Publisher (Master) application, click on File, then ClickView Publisher Details.
+Once the previous step is done open the ClickView Publisher (Master) application, click on File, then ClickView Publisher Details.

 Within the ClickView Publisher Details window, you will see an unticked checkbox labelled Allow remote administration of ClickView Publisher Service.